optilearn472/visual_racing/README.md

-# Learning Vision-based Policy for High-Speed Autonomous racing
+# Learning Vision-based Policy for High-Speed Autonomous Racing

 This is the repository of the F1TENTH Gym environment, aiming to train vision-based racing policy.